 The CSRC Stock Connect rules are departmental regulations having legal effect in the PRC.
 However, the application of such rules is untested, and there is no assurance that PRC courts will recognise such rules, e.g. in liquidation proceedings of PRC companies.
 The Stock Connect is novel in nature, and is subject to regulations promulgated by regulatory authorities and implementation rules made by the stock exchanges in the PRC and Hong Kong.
 Further, new regulations may be promulgated from time to time by the regulators in connection with operations and cross-border legal enforcement in connection with cross-border trades under the Stock Connect.
-The regulations are untested so far and there is no assurance that the Stock Connect will not be abolished.
+The regulations are untested so far and there is no certainty as to how they will be applied.
+Moreover, the current regulations are subject to change.
+There can be no assurance that the Stock Connect will not be abolished.
 The Sub-Funds, which may invest in the PRC markets through the Stock Connect may be adversely affected as a result of such changes.